 FAOSTAT (2012).
 Food and Agriculture Organization of the United Nations.
 On Line and Multilingual Database http//faostat.fao.org.

 Gianessi, L., & Williams, A. (2011).
 Overlooking the Obvious: The Opportunity for Herbicides in Africa.
-Outlooks on Pest Management (Pp. 211-215).
+Outlooks on Pest Management (pp. 211-215).

 Hyvonen, T., & Salonen, J. (2002).
 Weed Species Diversity and Community Composition on Cropping Practices at Two Intensity Levels a Six Year Experiment.
 Plant ecology, 159, 73-81.

 Imoloame, E.O.
 (2007).
 Effects of seed rate and sowing method on weed infestation, growth and yield of sesame (Sesame indicum L.) in the semi arid zone of Nigeria M.Sc.
-Dissertation, University of Maiduguri, Maiduguri, pp 65
+Dissertation, University of Maiduguri, Maiduguri.

 Imoloame, E.O.
 (2013).
-Herbicide Utilization by Farmers in Moro Local Government Area of Kwara State International Journal of Agricultural Science, 3 (7), 571-578.
+Herbicide Utilization by Farmers in Moro Local Government Area of Kwara State.
+International Journal of Agricultural Science, 3 (7), 571-578.

 Imoloame, E.O.
 (2014).
 Evaluation of methods of weed control in soybeans (Glycine max (L.).
 Merril) production in the southern Guinea savanna of Nigeria.
 Nigerian Journal of Experimental and Applied Biology, 15, 81-85.